gvwilson/sensibleadventures/bookster/bookster.md

 She stood blinking for a moment in the sharp light of the mountain morning.
 It was earlier than she'd thought–Slip Street was almost empty.
-She was tempted to go back to bed, or to sit and watch her father carve, but then she heard a rooster crow from Armaend and Donaien's yard.
-Her mother would be up soon, and would undoubtedly be able to find chores for an idle child.
-If her sister Queçenne was the only one in the house…  She took a deep breath.
-Wood smoke, the tang of pine, and a hint of spring–it was a fine day for her sister to do chores.
+She was tempted to go back inside to sit with her father and watch him carve, but then she heard a rooster crow from Armaend and Donaien's yard.
+Wood smoke and the ever-present tang of pine trees hung in the spring air.
+Her mother would be up soon, and would undoubtedly think it was a fine day for doing chores.
+Erileine grinned.
+If her sister Queçenne was the only one in the house to do them, so much the better.

 Slip Street ran the length of Starboard Town, as crooked as a dropped piece of string.
 It was paved from top to bottom with rounded gray cobblestones, each as large as Erileine's two hands put together.
-Weeding them was the bosun's favorite punishments for minor offenses, which meant that Erileine had pulled up more burlicks and snowdelions than most of Starboard Town's children, invariably muttering, "But I didn't mean to," under her breath.
+Weeding between them was the bosun's favorite punishments for minor offenses, which meant that Erileine had pulled up more burlicks and snowdelions than any two of Starboard Town's other children, invariably muttering, "But I didn't mean to," under her breath.

 The houses crowded shoulder-to-shoulder on either side of the street had steep roofs for the snows of northern winters and large shuttered windows to let in the breeze during the hot southern summers.
-Their whitewashed walls were spackled with brightly-painted doors, each
-unique: orange and gray, blue and red, a diamond pattern of black on gold.
-Wooden soldiers, each one half Erileine's height, stood guard beside the doors in uniforms sewn from scraps and rags.
-Every storyteller on the mountain had a different explanation for the custom; all anyone really knew was that they made them because their grandparents had.
+Their whitewashed walls held brightly-painted doors, each unique: orange and gray, blue and red, a diamond pattern of black on gold.
+Wooden soldiers half Erileine's height stood guard beside the doors in matching uniforms sewn from scraps and rags.
+Every storyteller on the mountain had a different explanation for the custom; all anyone really knew was that they made them because their grandparents had, and their grandparents before them.

 Above the narrow street flew the town's kites.
 The townspeople launched them when the mountain left Mau Ngapcha, with wishes written